CoderDojoTC/java/docs/index.rst

 * **Windows**

-  * TODO: Windows setup steps
+  * TODO:    I need to document how to setup a windows machine

 * **OSX**